jaishreerang/CloudProjectReport/README.md

 ## Methods
 The overall process can be summerized in the following steps:

-- Data Preparation & Negative Sampling (For Training Data)
+1- Data Preparation & Negative Sampling (For Training Data) 2- Feature Extraction: For three datasets: Train, Validation and Test 2-1 Using word2vec, reduced word2vec with PCA, sentiment analysis 3- Logistic Regression
-- Feature Extraction
+3-1 Train with Train Dataset, and Test with Test Dataset 3-2 Train with Test-Validation Dataset and Test with Test-Test Dataset

--- Using word2vec, reduced word2vec with PCA, sentiment analysis
+Library & Self-implemented:
-- Logistic Regression
+From these step for converting words in word2vec & reducing the dimensionality in PCA we used Gensim & Sklearn libraries.

 ### Word2vec
 Word2vec is one of the word embedding algorithms that are designed by Google using shallow neural networks.
 Like other word embedding methods, this model maps the word from a sparse discrete space to a dense continuous one.